henil-suchak/car-dealership-inventory-system/README.md

 ## 📄 License

-This project is built for educational purposes as part of a full-stack development portfolio.
+This project is built for Online Assesment Round for Incubyte.
+And i Wish they Like my Projects and My Design.

 ---